 Choosing the Right Path

 When embarking on a conversion, the first step is to identify which of your funds are good candidates to become ETFs.
 A key consideration is whether to launch a transparent or semi-transparent ETF.
 A transparent ETF must provide details of their holdings on a daily basis, whereas a semi-transparent ETF is only obliged to share their positions once every quarter.
 Semi-transparent ETFs’ infrequent reporting is designed to shield ETF managers from any potential front-running, making them appealing for active managers.
 Despite the potential attractiveness of the semi-transparent ETFs, there are some limitations.
 For example they can only invest in exchange-traded US securities.
-In addition, operating a semi-transparent ETF requires acquiring a licence from one of operators of the Securities and Exchange Commission (SEC) approved models.
+In addition, operating a semi-transparent ETF requires acquiring a license from one of operators of the Securities and Exchange Commission (SEC) approved models.
 As a result of this additional complexity, all the mutual funds that have converted into ETFs to date have chosen to become fully transparent.
 “So far managers are looking to convert funds into traditional transparent ETFs because there is an established market and they are more familiar to investors,” says Jo-Ellen Yan, Director of ETF Product Development at Citi Securities Services.
 “By comparison the semi-transparent market is still relatively new and will likely bring additional complexity in both the conversion process, as well as in trying distribute and grow the ETFs.”

 Getting Your Ducks in a Row